All mail should be sent to: 228 Park Avenue South, Suite 22033, NY 10003

 The Burden of Proof in a Medical Negligence Claim in New York

 When someone brings a medical malpractice claim against a medical provider, the burden of proof rests on the injured party.
-There are two elements that the injured party must prove.
-They are:

 1. That the healthcare provider did not offer the standard of skill, care, and behavior expected of a reasonable healthcare provider, given the same education, experience, and status of their profession, acting in the same circumstances.